What to See at the Louvre (That Isn't the Mona Lisa)

 • The Louvre is closed on Tuesdays, so plan accordingly.

 • Admission is free for all visitors on the first Friday of each month after 6pm, except in July and August.
+It’s also free on July 14th, Bastille Day.

 • Download the Louvre map before you go for offline viewing.